 - Death Note is a pretty classic example, where a very smart protagonist with a magic notebook that kills people dedicates his life to solving crime by killing every single criminal.
 In fact, it's a double Genius Thriller: his foe is the world's greatest detective who has to figure out the notebook's rules and stop him.

 - Code Geass is another classic example, where a very smart protagonist with the magic power to give anyone a single irresistible order dedicates his life to rebelling against the Evil Empire that's conquered Japan.
+It's not focused on just the outwitting- there's a very significant mecha element to it and a lot of the series revolves around the logistics of a rebellion and the morality of war.

 - In ERASED, the protagonist is not especially smart, but since he does have the ability to go back in time, he has significantly more information than other people around him.
 He uses this power to solve a series of murders that occurred around him when he was a little kid, and since his 29-year-old mind is in his 11-year-old body, he's constantly being underestimated.